AyoBankole/VisoVox_Grok/README.md

   - **Solution:** Ensure you have an active internet connection.
 - **Issue:** `Camera not working in Gradio`
   - **Solution:** Make sure your browser has camera permissions enabled.

+## 🤝 Let's Collaborate!
+💡 VisoVox is a growing project, and we’re open to contributors who care about AI for accessibility.
+Feel free to open an issue or submit a pull request!

+📬 Reach out for collaborations or feature ideas!

 ## 📜 License